IndustriesFeaturesCompareBlogPricingAboutDemoLoginGet Started Free

 The Non-Compete and Transition Period

-Most service business sales include two requirements the seller must understand:
+Most service business sales include two requirements that significantly affect the seller life post-close.

-Non-compete agreement: Buyers require you not to compete in the same market for 2-5 years post-sale.
-This is standard and fair — the buyer is paying for your customer relationships and market position.
+Non-compete agreement: Buyers require you not to compete in the same geographic market and service category for 2–5 years post-sale.
+This is standard and generally fair — the buyer is paying a multiple of earnings for your customer relationships and market position.
+Negotiate the geographic radius carefully: a 50-mile radius in a rural market is very different from a 50-mile radius in a dense urban area.
+Industry carve-outs matter too — if you plan to consult or invest in adjacent businesses, define what is excluded explicitly in the agreement.

-Transition period: Buyers require a 30-90 day period where you remain involved after the sale to introduce them to key customers, train on processes, and ensure operational continuity.
-This is paid separately from the purchase price.
+Transition period: Buyers require a 30–90 day period where you remain involved after the sale to introduce key customers, transfer operational knowledge, train the incoming management team, and ensure continuity.
+This is typically paid as a consulting fee separate from the purchase price, ranging from $5,000–25,000 per month depending on business size.
+A 60-day transition where you are genuinely engaged is worth significantly more to the buyer than a 90-day transition where you are already mentally checked out.

 When to Engage a Business Broker